Warhammer 40,000: Supplements and expansions

-Spearhead, released May 2010, allowed players to play games with a greater emphasis on armoured and mechanised forces.
-The most notable change to the game is the inclusion of special "Spearhead Formations;" and greater flexibility in force organisation.
+Spearhead, released in May 2010, allowed players to play games with a greater emphasis on armoured and mechanised forces.
+The most notable change to the game is the inclusion of special "Spearhead Formations" and greater flexibility in force organisation.
 "Spearhead Formations" represent a new and altogether optional addition to the force organisation system standard to Warhammer 40,000.
 Players now have the ability to use all, part or none of the standard force organisation.
 Spearhead also includes new deployment options and game scenarios.
-This expansion was being released jointly through the Games Workshop website, as a free download, and through the company's monthly hobby magazine White Dwarf.
+This expansion was released jointly through the Games Workshop website, as a free download, and through the company's monthly hobby magazine White Dwarf.
 The Spearhead rules were never updated for 8th or 9th editions and are no longer compatible with the current iteration of the game, though the loosened force organization introduced in 8th edition makes them somewhat superfluous.

 Death from the Skies, released February 2013, contains rules for playing games with an emphasis on aircraft.
 There are specific rules for each race's aircraft, as well as playable missions.
 A notable inclusion in this release is "warlord traits" for each race that deal specifically with aircraft.
 This supplement still uses the same rules as the Warhammer 40,000 rulebook.
-Got updated to 7th Edition with Shield of Baal: Leviathan.
-Death From the Skies was not updated post-7th edition, but 8th edition and onward permits using aircraft in the core rules.
+It was updated to 7th Edition with Shield of Baal: Leviathan.
+Death From the Skies was not updated after 7th edition, but 8th edition and onward permit using aircraft in the core rules.

-Stronghold Assault, released in December 2013, was a 48-page expansion that contains more rules for fortifications in the game, as well as rules for more fortifications than listed in the main 6th Edition Rulebook.
+Stronghold Assault, released in December 2013, was a 48-page expansion that contains more rules for fortifications in the game, as well as rules for more fortifications than listed in the main 6th Edition rulebook.
 Stronghold Assault was updated for the 8th edition of the game in Chapter Approved 2017.

-Escalation, released December 2013, contained rules for playing games with super heavy vehicles, normally restricted to Apocalypse events, in normal events.
+Escalation, released in December 2013, contained rules for playing games with super heavy vehicles, normally restricted to Apocalypse events, in normal events.
 Escalation was not updated, and in the current iteration of the game super heavy vehicles can be used in the core rules.

+Boarding Actions, released in January 2023, was designed for smaller 500-point missions aboard spaceships.
+It generally follows the rules of Warhammer 40,000 with modifications such as distance being measured around terrain features rather than through, combat no longer working through walls, and models blocking line of sight.
+Vehicle and Monster units are not able to be played in Boarding Actions, making the game heavily focused on infantry units.
+Rules for Boarding Actions were released in the Arks of Omen: Abaddon book.
+New boxset releases called Boarding Patrols were also released to give players a starting force for use in Boarding Actions.
+In July 2024, a new supplement for Boarding Actions was released, adding new missions and bringing the rules fully into the 10th edition of the game.